-Benjamin Segal holds the Edward M. Stroz and Sally Spooner Endowed Chair in Accounting and is an associate professor of accounting at the Gabelli School of Business.
+Benjamin Segal holds the Edward M. Stroz and Sally Spooner Endowed Chair in Accounting and is an assistant professor of accounting at the Gabelli School of Business.

 He received his PhD in accounting from the Stern School of Business at NYU.
 In addition, he received an MBA in finance, a BA in economics and an LLB in law from Tel-Aviv University.